popolony2k/hinotori/tools/hmake/docs/wip.md

 ## Wish list

 1. Implement include on makefiles (check this);
-2. Implement wildcard processing (eg. $(wildcard *.c));
-3. Implement constants (:=);
+2. Implement constants (:=);
     - Add some builtin constants
         - __ARCH__ (Default value set depending on archtecture - MSX, MACOSX, LINUX, WINDOWS);
-4. Add support to use '#' after concatenation '\' at execution step;
+3. Add support to use '#' after concatenation '\' at execution step;
-5. Add support to multiples targets in the same line (separated by spaces). (eg. target_1 target2 : prerequisite);
+4. Add support to multiples targets in the same line (separated by spaces). (eg. target_1 target2 : prerequisite);
     - Add support to multiples prerequisites;
-6. Force identation by tab instead spaces.
+5. Force identation by tab instead spaces.
 If make file is idented by space, force make failure.
-7. Implement conditional statements (ifeq, ifneq);
+6. Implement conditional statements (ifeq, ifneq);